-

 CONTRACT: Specific performance - Sale and purchase agreement -

-Licensing) Act 1966 - Whether plaintiff entitled to specific performance -
+Default in payment - Whether plaintiff entitled to decree of specific performance

 barred